Skip to content

 These small and slender snakes are known for their unique coloration and distinct rings around their neck.

-With their dark brown or black bodies and bright yellow or orange rings, they are truly a striking sight to behold.
+With their dark brown or black bodies and bright yellow or orange rings, they are truly a striking sight.

 Northern Ring-Necked Snakes can be found in various habitats, including woodlands, grasslands, and wetlands.